 “One of the most important aspects of food security is access to protein.
 Thanks to this donation, we can ensure that families receive not just food, but the kind of wholesome, protein-packed meals that truly sustain them.”

-Since 2004, Festival Foods’ Food for Neighbors and Paw Away Hunger programs have helped fight hunger across Wisconsin by supporting nearly 50 food pantries and other nonprofits.
+Since 2004, Festival Foods’ Food for Neighbors and Paw Away Hunger programs have helped fight hunger across Wisconsin by supporting almost 50 local food pantries and other local nonprofits.
 Shoppers can contribute by purchasing $5 or $10 donation cards at checkout.
 To date, the programs have raised more than $3.6 million.

 [RELATED: Schnucks, Festival Foods, Hometown Grocers Form 1939 Inc.]